Can you become immune to the coronavirus?

 Antibody tests are used in Singapore, China, and some other countries.
 But they are hitting the market in much of the West.

-Last week, Dr. Krammer and colleagues developed such an antibody test that could be extended in "days to weeks," he said.
+Last week, Krammer and his colleagues developed one of those antibody tests that could be extended in "days to weeks," he said.

-The team validated the blood plasma test taken from three patients with Covid-19.
-Investigators Seek Rapid Approval from F.D.A.
+The team validated the blood plasma test taken from three patients with COVID-19.
+The researchers are seeking fast FDA approval.

 Dozens of other labs are also working on a dizzying list of tests, though they are also primarily based on sparse data that has not yet been reviewed by other scientists.

-"It doesn't matter who makes them, as long as they're reliable, that's a super nice tool," said Dr. Krammer.
-Because this is a new coronavirus, the test should deliver "basically a yes or no answer, like a H.I.V. test: you can find out who was exposed and who was not."
+"It doesn't matter who makes them, as long as they're reliable, that's a super nice tool," said Krammer.
+Because this is a new coronavirus, the test should provide "basically a yes or no answer, like an HIV test: You can find out who was exposed and who was not."

 On Wednesday, Public Health England officials said they had purchased millions of newly developed antibody tests and were evaluating them for patients to use at home.
 Citizens who discovered they had been exposed and now had some immunity to the coronavirus could return to normal life, officials said.